silentmode0n/url_shortcuts/README.md

 ## Versions

++ 0.6.4 *in model Shortcuts.url increase from 500 to 1000 characters*
 + 0.6.3 *add Flask-Forms and CSRF protection*
 + 0.6.2 *changed language pages to rus*
 + 0.6.1 *added page 404*